arun925/cobot-myth-busters/README.md

 [![GitHub license](https://img.shields.io/github/license/Jatin-8898/covid-bot?logo=MIT)](https://github.com/arun925/cobot-self-analysis/blob/master/LICENSE)
 ![Python Badge](https://img.shields.io/badge/Made%20with-Python-blue)

-Whatsapp bot which provides the number of cases/deaths reported worldwide as well in some countries like
+Whatsapp bot which provides details on the latest updates in INDIA.
+It also helps in self analyzing and identify the fake news
-* India
-* USA
-* China
-* Italy

 It also provides some prevention measures inspired from the Government of India Corona Bot.

 ## 🚀 Features
 - Stats of Corona Virus cases WorldWide
+- Stats of Corona Virus cases happening in India
-- Stats of Corona Virus cases happening in India, USA, China, Italy
+- Stats of Corona Virus cases happening in Indian statewise details
+- Contact details for statewise government phone numbers
 - How does it spread and how to prevent it?
-- Its reliable source of data
-- Its ROBUST!
+- Hospital and bed information - Statewise
+- Finding Fake news
 - Self Analysis questions

 ##  💻 Prereqisites